What is amblyopia?

 How common is amblyopia?

 Amblyopia is the most common cause of visual deterioration in childhood.
-The condition affects generally 2 to 3 out of every 100 children.
+The condition affects relatively 2 to 3 out of every 100 children.
 Unless it is successfully treated in early childhood, amblyopia usually persists into adulthood, and is the most common cause of monocular (one eye) visual deterioration among children and young and middle-aged adults.

 What causes amblyopia?

-Amblyopia may be kickoff by any condition that affects orderly visual development or use of the eyes.
+Amblyopia may be kickoff by any condition that affects traditional visual development or use of the eyes.
 Amblyopia can be kickoff by strabismus, an imbalance in the positioning of the two eyes.
 Strabismus can cause the eyes to cross in (esotropia) or turn out (exotropia).
 Sometimes amblyopia is kickoff when one eye is more nearsighted, farsighted, or astigmatic than the other eye.
 Occasionally, amblyopia is kickoff by other eye conditions such as cataract.

 How is amblyopia treated in children?

 Treating amblyopia prove making the child use the eye with the reduced vision (weaker eye).
 Currently, there are two ways used to do this: